medelman17/tn-justice-bus/memory-bank/progress.md

 ## 7. Decisions Log

 - All previous decisions documented in previous progress.md updates
+- **[2025-04-13]**: Implemented AI-powered client intake system using Mastra framework with Claude 3 Sonnet integration.
+- **[2025-04-13]**: Created responsive chat interface for legal intake with special formatting for document recommendations.
+- **[2025-04-13]**: Developed API endpoints for secure communication with Mastra agents and streaming response capabilities.
+- **[2025-04-13]**: Integrated client intake system into dashboard navigation for improved user accessibility.
 - **[2025-04-13]**: Implemented SMS Verification Enhancement with a comprehensive solution:
   - Created a dedicated database table for storing verification codes with expiration timestamps
   - Added a new API endpoint with rate limiting for security (5 attempts per hour)